What Does A Real Estate Agent Do?

 Do you know someone who has recently closed on a home?
-Word-of-mouth advertising is one of the most reliable ways to find a great real estate agent.
-Don’t be afraid to use social media sites to put out an open call for your friends and family members to share their experiences with local agents.
-Since you’ll spend a lot of time with your agent, it’s worth it to choose someone who connected well with people whose opinions you trust.
+Word-of-mouth advertising is one of the best ways to find a good real estate agent.
+Don’t be afraid to use social media sites to put out an open request for your friends and family members to share their experiences with local agents.
+Because you’ll be spending a lot of time with your agent, it’s worth choosing someone who connects well with people whose opinions you trust.

 You can also ask a real estate agent to direct you to their previous clients so you can speak to them firsthand about their experience.
-Be hesitant to work with any agent who refuses to offer any form of testimonial or reference from previous clients, as this may indicate that the agent has something to hide or may not know the area as well as they claim.
+If an agent refuses to offer any form of testimonial or reference from previous clients, it may indicate that the agent has something to hide or may not know the area as well as they claim.

 Tip 4: Look For Flexibility

 Are you only comfortable with text message communication or do you prefer to regularly speak to your agent over the phone?
 Do you work non-standard hours and need an agent available to show homes during the morning or afternoon?
 Do you prefer a lot of hand-holding when it comes to choosing properties or do you want your agent only to contact you when they’ve found the perfect match?